 As the rest of the sporting world is held captive, awaiting word from LeBron James and Carmelo Anthony, there are other players on the market, including some former Huskies.
-Ray Allen, Ben Gordon, Charlie Villanueva, Jeff Adrien, Caron Butler, Rudy Gay, and Emeka Okafor all had options this off-season to search for a new team.
+Ray Allen, Ben Gordon, Charlie Villanueva, Jeff Adrien, Caron Butler, Rudy Gay, and Emeka Okafor all had options this offseason to search for a new team.
 At this point in the summer, Ben Gordon and Rudy Gay have signed contracts.

 Amongst the notable free agents available is Charlie Villanueva.
 He has played the last five seasons as a Detroit Piston, appearing in just 20 games this past year.
-This offseason is a pivotal for Villanueva.
-He has decided to document his summer in a documentary series called “Crossroads” which takes viewers behind the scenes to watch Villanueva workout, talk with his agent and gain a new perspective into the life of an NBA free agent.
+This offseason is pivotal for Villanueva.
+He has decided to document his summer in a documentary series called “Crossroads” which takes viewers behind the scenes to watch Villanueva work out, talk with his agent and gain a new perspective into the life of an NBA free agent.
 You can watch the trailer for the series here.

-This is offseason is important for another former UConn star.
+This offseason is important for another former UConn star.
 Emeka Okafor, winner of the Most Outstanding Player of the 2004 Final Four and 2005 NBA Rookie of the Year, is available after injuries forced him to miss the whole 2013-14 campaign.
 Okafor, 31, last played for the Washington Wizards in 2012-13, where he averaged 9.7 PPG and 8.9 RPG.
 If he can get healthy enough to get onto the court, Okafor could be a steal.
-Whichever team snaps him up will be acquiring a center that provides strong interior defense and tough rebounder.
+Whichever team snaps him up will be acquiring a center that provides strong interior defense and tough rebounding.

-Jeff Adrien, while not a household name, is quietly one of the best kept secrets on the market.
-A four year veteran, Adrien has proved himself to be a scrappy and hard-nosed defender and rebounder.
+Jeff Adrien, while not a household name, is quietly one of the best-kept secrets on the market.
+A four-year veteran, Adrien has proved himself to be a scrappy and hard-nosed defender and rebounder.
 Last season with the Bobcats, in 271 minutes, Charlotte posted a defensive rating of 96.8 with Adrien on the floor; 101.6 with him off.
 Although undersized, Adrien is a notable rebounding presence.
 Last season, he averaged 11.5 rebounds per 36 minutes.
 Jeff Adrien is a winning player that isn’t generating that much publicity, but he could be had on a cheap contract.